Table of Contents

 It will be important to bring this log to talk over with your health care provider as soon as possible.
 Even if you feel there is an explanation for the problems, it is important to tell your provider.

-If your health care provider believes you may have memory loss, he or she will likely refer you to a specialist such as a neurologist (a physician who specializes in the brain and nervous system), a psychiatrist (a physician who specializes in mental health), or a neuropsychologist (a professional who specializes in testing how the mind functions) for a complete exam.
+If your health care provider believes you may have memory loss, he or she will likely refer you to a specialist such as a neurologist (a physician who specializes in the brain and nervous system), a psychiatrist (a physician who specializes in mental and emotional health), or a neuropsychologist (a professional who specializes in testing how the mind functions) for a complete exam.
 This will include "neurocognitive" testing (tests of your memory and concentration, reasoning, coordination, and problem solving).
 These tests can detect small changes in your cognitive ability and provide important information.

-You may also need to have a blood test called a lumbar puncture (also known as a spinal tap) to obtain a sample of cerebrospinal fluid.
+You may also need to have a test called a lumbar puncture (also known as a spinal tap) to obtain a sample of cerebrospinal fluid.
 A needle is inserted between the bones of the spine and a small amount of fluid is removed.
 Lumbar punctures are done with local pain medication so there is not a great deal of pain.
 Many people avoid getting this procedure because it sounds frightening, but the information gained can be very helpful in making a diagnosis and selecting treatments.

 Often, diagnosing HAND is a process that involves making sure your problems with memory or thinking are not the result of other, more common causes.
 There are many factors other than HIV that can cause mental function changes.
 Based on your test results, your provider can identify certain conditions or problems that may be causing these changes, such as depression or other psychological problems, tumors, excessive fluid in the brain, or injury to the brain.